IdahoAgStats/r-for-ag-scientists/README.md

 * in lessons 01 & 02, use the console
 * introduce and use .R files for lessons 14 & 15
 * Introduce .qmd files in lesson 03 and use that for the remainder of the class (except the plotting lessons)
+* regarding teaching quarto:
+  - first start with the example file provided for lessons 04 & 05
+  - for lesson 07, have them make a new quarto file.
+Mention the visual editor and yaml header

-* Starting at lesson 13, switch to using R on people's systems.
+* Starting at lesson 13, switch to using R on people's systems (rather than Posit cloud)

 #### Using Posit Cloud

 * A posit classroom is set up with only one project.
+At the time of writing this, we will use that project for the entire class.
+* The R session should be restarted at the end of each lesson / beginning of the following lesson to wipe objects, packages loaded, etc

-* All tidyverse packages are installed.
+* All tidyverse packages were installed to the project prior to sharing it.

+* currently, invitations can only be sent one-at-a-time.
+The workaround is to share an open link, then later change the access setting to "invitation only"

 * In the initial set-up, the project contains these directories and files: